 Want to see the World's largest knife showplace?
 Just a few minutes away from Pigeon Forge, you can drive by the Smoky Mountain Knife Works in Sevierville and see over 1.5 million knives on display and for sale.

-Get Your FREE Smokies Checklist
+Get Your FREE Smoky Mountains Checklist!

 Recommended Pigeon Forge Resources